 The "off-term" represents one of Dartmouth's unique opportunities, and students should be encouraged to begin thinking about how they might make use of it during their first year.
 They should be encouraged to use the Center for Professional Development (formerly Career Services) to explore some of the thousands of internships available to them.
-They may be unaware that various offices here at Dartmouth also sponsor internships and offer competitive grants to support students during their off terms, including the Office of Undergraduate Advising & Research, the the Dartmouth Center for Service, the Dickey Center, the Ethics Institute, Outdoor Programs, and the Rockefeller Center.
-For a list of these opportunities, see https://students.dartmouth.edu/ugar/research/getting-started/funding-options/dartmouth-funding.
+They may be unaware that various offices here at Dartmouth also sponsor internships and offer competitive grants to support students during their off terms, including the Office of Undergraduate Advising & Research, the Dartmouth Center for Service, the Dickey Center, the Ethics Institute, Outdoor Programs, and the Rockefeller Center.
+For a list of these opportunities, see Dartmouth Funding webpage.